 Magnesium oil is the best for me!
 I have some digestive disorders and it is hard for me to digest pills.
 I am able to spray the magnesium oil on my skin and rub it into my skin.

 This way the magnesium oil goes straight into my bloodstream and it bypasses my gut.
 I have had problems with sleep and my goto is magnesium oil.
 Within 15 minutes of spraying 10 sprays of the oil on my feet, I am dozing off.
-The magnesium oil brand listed above are all trusted brands.
+The magnesium oil brand listed above is all trusted brands.

 Here are some high ranked magnesium oils:

 The average dose of magnesium that people take is 400-500 mg a day divided into 2 doses.
 The main symptom of taking too much magnesium is when a person has loose stools.
 With magnesium oil, the average dose is

 There has been a plethora of Pubmed trial and NIH trials that have shown that Mg. supplementation does indeed help insomnia symptoms.
 The body needs magnesium in over 300 processes in the body.
 The brain especially needs Mg to function.